fewagency/boilerplate-pattern-library/README.md

   # Build assets for production
   gulp --production
   ```

+  (This goes in the *Compile, compress, or minimize your code* section in Deploybot)
 3. The `node_modules` directory may be excluded from actual deploy after the build has finished.
 (This goes in the *Exclude certain paths from being uploaded* section in Deploybot)